 Can I buy a health plan at any time?

-You can only buy a health plan during Open Enrollment Period or a Special Enrollment Period.
-A Special Enrollment Period is the exception to open enrollment.
-If you've experienced a qualifying life event you may be eligible for a Special Enrollment Period.
+You can only buy a health plan during the annual Open Enrollment Period (OEP) or if you qualify for a Special Enrollment Period (SEP).
+You may be eligible for a SEP if you experience a qualifying life event.

-The Open Enrollment Period, also known as OEP, is the annual period of time when you can enroll in a qualified health plan either through the federal Marketplace or a private insurer like Priority Health.
+The Open Enrollment Period is the annual period when you can enroll in a qualified health plan either through the Health Insurance Marketplace® or a private insurer like Priority Health.

 How long is the Open Enrollment Period?
 When does it start?